IRS audit triggers

 5. Schedule C filers

-The IRS particularly watches for businesses that operate primarily with cash – and almost certainly those that are reporting a loss.
+The IRS particularly watches businesses that operate primarily with cash – as well as those that are reporting a loss.
 They have lots of experience auditing self-employed taxpayers who underreport income or overstate expenses.
 Just make sure your records support what you are reporting.

 6. Claiming 100% business use of a vehicle